Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Related Work

 \subsection{LLM Watermarking}

 Text watermarking aims to embed a watermark into a text and detect the watermark for any given text.
-Currently, text watermark method can be classified into two categories~\cite{liu2023survey}: watermarking for exsiting text and watermarking for generated text.
+Currently, text watermark method can be classified into two categories~\cite{liu2023survey}: watermarking for existing text and watermarking for generated text.
 In this work, we focus on the latter, which is more challenging and has more practical applications.

-This type of watermark method usually can be illustrated as the watermark ironing process (modifying the logits of the LLM during text generation) and watermark detection process (assess the presence of watermark by a calculated watermark strength score). ~\citet{pmlr-v202-kirchenbauer23a} introduces KGW, the first watermarking method for LLMs. ~\citet{hu2023unbiased} proposes UW without affecting the output probability distribution compared to KGW. ~\citet{liu2023semantic} introduces SIR, a watermarking method taking into account the semantic information of the text, which shows robustness to paraphrase attacks. ~\citet{liu2023unforgeable} proposes the first unforgeable publicly verifiable watermarking algorithm for large language models.
-SemStamp ~\cite{hou2023semstamp} is another semantic-related watermarking method and it generate watermarked text at sentence granularity instead of token granularity. ~\citet{tu2023waterbench} introduces WaterBench, the first comprehensive benchmark for LLM watermarks.
-We introduce the details of KGW, UW and SIR in \cref{sec:watermarking-for-lms}.
+This type of watermark method usually can be illustrated as the watermark ironing process (modifying the logits of the LLM during text generation) and watermark detection process (assess the presence of watermark by a calculated watermark strength score). \citet{pmlr-v202-kirchenbauer23a} introduces KGW, the first watermarking method for LLMs. \citet{hu2023unbiased} proposes UW without affecting the output probability distribution compared to KGW. \citet{liu2023semantic} introduces SIR, a watermarking method taking into account the semantic information of the text, which shows robustness to text re-writing attacks. \citet{liu2023unforgeable} proposes the first unforgeable and publicly verifiable watermarking algorithm for LLMs.
+SemStamp~\cite{hou2023semstamp} is another semantic-related watermarking method and it generate watermarked text at sentence granularity instead of token granularity. \citet{tu2023waterbench} introduces WaterBench, the first comprehensive benchmark for LLM watermarks.